emscripten-core/emsdk/README.md

 To get a list of all currently installed tools and SDK versions, and all available tools, run `emsdk list`.
 * A line will be printed for each tool/SDK that is available for installation.
-* The text `INSTALLED` will be shown for each tool that is available for install.
+* The text `INSTALLED` will be shown for each tool that has already been installed.
 * If a tool/SDK is currently active, a star (*) will be shown next to it.

 ##### How do I install a tool/SDK version?